salesforce/omakase/readme.md

 }
 ```

-Keep in mind that all validators runs after the rework phase has been completed.
+Keep in mind that all validators run after the rework phase has been completed.
 Validation methods should **not** change any aspect or content of the objects they are validating.
 They should only check values and reports errors as applicable.

 #### Dependent plugins

-As mentioned above, many plugins, especially ones with `@Rework` will need to register dependencies on other plugins.
+As mentioned above, many plugins, especially ones with `@Rework`, will need to register dependencies on other plugins.

 You must have a dependency on `SyntaxTree` if you are subscribing to `Rule` or `Stylesheet` objects.
-You also have this dependency if you do any kind of checking or operation that the relationship of units between one another, for example `prepend`, `append`, `isFirst`, `isLast`, and so on.
+You also have this dependency if you do any kind operation or checking of the relationship of units between one another, for example `prepend`, `append`, `isFirst`, `isLast`, and so on.
 In other words, all operations that utilize `SyntaxCollection` objects.

 You also will have a dependeny on `AutoRefiner` in many cases where you have subscriptions to syntax unit types more specific than `Selector` and `Declaration`.
 For example `ClassSelector`, `IdSeletor`, `HexColorValue`, and so on.
 All of these requirements are documented for each individual syntax unit type in the "Subscribable Syntax Units" section below.